New Jersey Foreign LLC Registration & Certificate of Authority Guide

 🧾

-Important clarification: New Jersey foreign LLC registration does not form a new New Jersey LLC.
-Your company remains governed by the laws of its original formation jurisdiction.
+Important clarification: New Jersey Foreign LLC registration does not form a new New Jersey LLC.
+Your company remains governed by the laws of its original your home state.
 Registration only authorizes the LLC to legally operate and transact business within New Jersey.

 • Maintaining an office, warehouse, storefront, or other physical place of business in New Jersey